LazGL/YogaLivePoseCorrector/README.md

 5. Open a pull request.

 ---
 ## 📜 License

-This project is licensed under the cc-by-nc License.
-See the [LICENSE](LICENSE) file for more details.
+This project is licensed under **Apache 2.0**, allowing modification and redistribution, as long as proper credit is given to the original author.

+🚨 **Additional Restriction**: This code **may not be used for commercial purposes without permission**, as detailed in [`NON-COMMERCIAL.md`](NON-COMMERCIAL.md).

+Any improvements based on this code must give proper credit to the original author.

 ---